Farzeem9/ParkinsonsDiseaseDetection/README.md

 # ParkinsonsDiseaseDetection
-Classifier to detect Parkinsons disease
+Implemented XGBoost Classifier to detect presence of Parkinsons disease in an individual using UCI ML Parkinsons dataset.